 Van Tuinen, Ilona.
-"Woman with Three Children and a Goat."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York, 2017.
+"Woman with Three Children and a Goat" (2017).
+In The Leiden Collection Catalogue, 3rd ed.
+Edited by Arthur K. Wheelock Jr. and Lara Yeager-Crasselt.
+New York, 2020-. https://theleidencollection.com/artwork/a-woman-with-three-children-and-a-goat-2/ (archived August 2022).

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this entry is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.

 Nicolaes Maes painted this enigmatic and evocative image of a young woman caring for two girls and an infant boy seated on a goat at the very beginning of his career.
 Whether Maes conceived this work as a group portrait, a portrait historié, or based his scene on a literary source has been debated over the years.
-The traditional title of this painting, dating back to the early nineteenth century, is Spanish Gypsy,^[1] a title based on the assumption that Maes was inspired by Jacob Cats's Het Spaens heydinnetje.
-Cats published his story in Trou-ringh (Dordrecht, 1637), and his narrative was later turned into a play by Mattheus Tengnagel (Amsterdam, 1643).^[2] In his story, Cats describes how a two-year-old noble girl is kidnapped by an old gypsy woman for her expensive clothing and jewelry and is forced to grow up as a singing gypsy.
+The traditional title of this painting, dating back to the early nineteenth century, is Spanish Gypsy, [1] a title based on the assumption that Maes was inspired by Jacob Cats's Het Spaens heydinnetje.
+Cats published his story in Trou-ringh (Dordrecht, 1637), and his narrative was later turned into a play by Mattheus Tengnagel (Amsterdam, 1643).[2]
+In his story, Cats describes how a two-year-old noble girl is kidnapped by an old gypsy woman for her expensive clothing and jewelry and is forced to grow up as a singing gypsy.
 At age 15, while surrounded by fellow gypsy girls making rose wreaths, a nobleman falls in love with her and rescues her.
 Although several elements of this story-a gypsy woman, a baby, and girls with roses-are present in the painting, other compositional elements-the gender of the baby, the young age of the woman, and the goat-do not correspond with the story's plot, and it is unlikely that this traditional title accounts for the unusual character of this painting.
-Moreover, the puffs around the woman's broad, relatively flat hat are not found in costumes worn by gypsies, and she does not wear a chord around her neck, as gypsies normally do.^[3]
+Moreover, the puffs around the woman's broad, relatively flat hat are not found in costumes worn by gypsies, and she does not wear a chord around her neck, as gypsies normally do.
+[3]

-It is probable that the painting is an allegorical family portrait.^[4] Although the woman's hat is somewhat fanciful, and akin to those seen in history paintings from the Rembrandt school,^[5] her simple red dress, plain white chemise and brown apron indicate that she is most likely a wet nurse or maid.^[6] Maes emphasized the interaction between the maid and the boy through their compositional prominence and their contrasting yellow and bright red clothing.
-With a slight tilt of her head, she tenderly leans over the baby boy in her care, his gender indicated by the red coral necklaces draped over his shoulder.
-She helps him to sit upright on the back of a goat by supporting his back with her left hand and holding onto the animal's backside with the other.
-This motif relates to a tradition in seventeenth-century children's portraiture where young boys are shown astride bridled goats, symbolic of the need to curb lust and to ensure a good upbringing.^[7] Here, the maid takes on a guiding role in the rearing and education of the future patriarch of this family.
-The boy, elegantly clad in a yellow dress, embroidered shoes, and a feathered beret over a tight hat-a so-called biggin-has a sweet and docile expression, as though
+It is probable that the painting is an allegorical family portrait.
+[4] Although the woman's hat is somewhat fanciful, and akin to those seen in history paintings from the Rembrandt school, [5] her simple red dress, plain white chemise and brown apron indicate that she is most likely a wet nurse or maid.
+[6] Maes emphasized the interaction between the maid and the boy through their compositional prominence and their contrasting yellow and bright red clothing.
+With a slight tilt of her head, she